iipc/warcaroo/README.md

 ----------------------------------

 As browsing is CPU intensive it can be useful to the run the browser on a cluster of servers.
-Warcaroo can launch browsers on remote servers via SSH using the `--ssh` option.
+Warcaroo can launch browsers on remote servers via SSH using the `shell` option.
 The remote server does not need Warcaroo or Java installed, just the browser.

 **Example:** Run 3 browsers: server1, server2 and local